kosl/kronoterm2mqtt/README.md

-│                   Compiles firmware for Etera GPIO expander with PlatformIO compiler                               │ │     firmware-flash                                                                                                 │ │                   Flashes compiled firmware to Etera GPIO expander                                                 │ │     fix-code-style                                                                                                 │
-│                   Fix code style of all cli_base source code files via darker                                      │ │     install       Install requirements and 'kronoterm2mqtt' via pip as editable.                                   │ │     mypy          Run Mypy (configured in pyproject.toml)                                                          │ │     nox           Run nox                                                                                          │ │     pip-audit     Run pip-audit check against current requirements files                                           │ │     publish       Build and upload this project to PyPi                                                            │ │     test          Run unittests                                                                                    │ │     update        Update "requirements*.txt" dependencies files                                                    │ │     update-readme-history                                                                                          │
-│                   Update project history base on git commits/tags in README.md Will be exited with 1 if the        │ │                   README.md was updated otherwise with 0.
+│                   Compiles firmware for Etera GPIO expander with PlatformIO compiler                               │ │     firmware-flash                                                                                                 │ │                   Flashes compiled firmware to Etera GPIO expander                                                 │ │     install       Install requirements and 'kronoterm2mqtt' via pip as editable.                                   │ │     lint          Check/fix code style by running: ruff check --fix"                                               │ │     mypy          Run Mypy (configured in pyproject.toml)                                                          │ │     nox           Run nox                                                                                          │ │     pip-audit     Run pip-audit check against current requirements files                                           │ │     publish       Build and upload this project to PyPi                                                            │ │     test          Run unittests                                                                                    │ │     update        Update dependencies (uv.lock) and git pre-commit hooks                                           │ │     update-readme-history                                                                                          │ │                   Update project history base on git commits/tags in README.md Will be exited with 1 if the        │ │                   README.md was updated otherwise with 0.
 Also, callable via e.g.:                                 │